Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

-As mentioned at the end of the previous verse, for fault tolerance purpose, after a document terminator may come some whitespace and a newline characters before the start of the new document.
+As mentioned at the end of the previous verse, for fault tolerance purpose, after a document terminator, may come some whitespace characters and a newline character, before the start of the new document.

 Now, this presents us with a problem.